 Disadvantaged Business Enterprises (DBE)

-The new administration building will include offices for plant operators, a central operations control room, conference room, breakroom, restrooms, locker and shower facilities and a laboratory.
-Construction is anticipated to be complete by February 2021.
+The new administration building will include offices for plant operators, a central operations control room, conference room, breakroom, restrooms, locker and shower facilities, and a laboratory.
+Construction was awarded to Bobo Construction and the project is in the construction phase.

 Additional information on the project and the CWSRF program can be obtained from the City’s Public Works Department or the State Water Resources Control Board’s Division of Financial Assistance at https://www.waterboards.ca.gov/water_issues/programs/grants_loans/srf